Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

                     + ";EndpointSuffix=core.windows.net";
 ```

 Service connection strings or keys are availble through the Azure portal and the CLI.
-Query connection strings and key programatically through the Azure Management libraries for Java.
+Query connection strings and keys programatically through the Azure Management libraries for Java.

 Other service libraries require your application to run with a service prinicpal authorizing the application to read from the service, which works similarly to the management library steps below.